liorbirn/liorbirn/README.md

 About Me:

-My name is Lior Birendorf, and I'm 4rd year Industrial Engineering student with with Passion for Data, SQL & python.
+My name is Lior Birendorf, an Industrial and management engineer with Passion for Data, SQL & python.
 I thrive on challenges and constantly seek opportunities to learn and grow.
 I'm a problem solver at heart and enjoy finding innovative solutions to complex issues.
 My commitment to excellence and attention to detail allow me to deliver high-quality work, ensuring customer satisfaction and project success.
 ⚡ Fun fact about me **In my free time, my hobbies include Yoga, reading , surfing and travel in our beautiful country.**